CivityNL/civity-docs-edit/dataplatform_user_EditingDataset.md

 title: Editing Datasets
 sidebar_label: Editing Datasets
 ---

-## Editing Existing Datasets
-Depending on your privileges, you may edit datasets that you have created yourself and/or datasets owned by your organization.
+> Depending on your privileges, you may edit datasets that you have created yourself and/or datasets owned by your organization.
 Members may not edit datasets.

 ### How to Edit Your Metadata